Supporting international charity Child.org

 In Kenya, one in 26 babies die before they reach their first birthday.

-Together, Team Mum will arm new mums with the health information and support they need to keep themselves, and their babies safe.
-To do this, Child.org will launch pregnancy support groups in rural Kenya.
+Together, we will arm new mums with the health information and support they need to keep themselves, and their babies safe.
+To do this, Child.org will use the money you raise to launch pregnancy support groups in rural Kenya.

 Our Team Mum pregnancy support groups are designed to create lasting change.